 This contribution proposed revised text for overview of ubiquitous network robot platform in clause 6, new additional use case in clause 7, new text for reference architecture in clause 8 and new text for USN capabilities in clause 9.
 It was agreed as proposed except text for clause 9.
+It was commented that it needs to be checked any possibility of confliction or duplication with F.OpenUSN